 It is.
 Of course, once people open the email there is something they are supposed to do (or at least there should be).
 This is what really matters when it comes to email marketing, getting people to take action.

-Cute subject lines, you know the ones, can inflate the actual open rate but lead to a low click through rate.
+Cute subject lines can inflate the actual open rate but lead to a low click-through rate.
 This is because people will open the email out of curiosity, not because they have intent to take the action found in the subject line.
 In other words, they aren't your target at that moment.

 Advanced open tactic No. 2: Use a preheader as the sub-headline